 JULIA MARGARET CAMERON

-albumen print, on a gilt-ruled mount, signed and annotated 'From Life Registered Copyright,' by the photographer, autographed by the sitter in ink, and with the Colnaghi blindstamp on the mount, 1867 (Cox 675)
+albumen print, on a gilt-ruled mount, with the Colnaghi blindstamp on the mount, 1867 (Cox 1108)

-Grading this albumen print on a scale of 1 to 10 – a 10 being a print with deep brown dark tones and cream-toned highlights that retain all of their original detail – this print rates a 7.
+Grading this albumen print on a scale of 1 to 10 – a 10 being a print with deep brown dark tones and cream-toned highlights that retain all of their original detail – this print rates an 8.

 In response to your inquiry, we are pleased to provide you with a general report of the condition of the property described above.
 Since we are not professional conservators or restorers, we urge you to consult with a restorer or conservator of your choice who will be better able to provide a detailed, professional report.
 Prospective buyers should inspect each lot to satisfy themselves as to condition and must understand that any statement made by Sotheby's is merely a subjective qualified opinion.